 OVERVIEW:

-The first iteration of Rod & Custom (R&C) was started by Quinn Publishing.
-Due to numerous factors, it was ended in 1974 when its subsequent owner Petersen Publishing felt the magazine didn't have a suitable sales size.
+Quinn Publishing.
+Due to numerous factors, it was ended in 1974 when its subsequent

-In this second iteration, Petersen Publishing designated Pat Ganahl to restart the title in 1988.
+In this third iteration, Petersen Publishing designated Pat Ganahl to restart the title in 1988.
 Pat grew up reading the "little pages" magazines and loved R&C. Working at Street Rodder magazine at the time, he made numerous pleas to resurrect the title.
 Lee Kelly, head of the specialty publications division, decided to re-launch it as a bi-monthly.
 Pat pleaded again and was told he could run it.

 OWNERSHIP: